top of page

 Vase Life

-Each variety is different, but expect blooms to last 3-7 days
+Each variety is different, but expect blooms to last 3-7 days.
+We've done some experimenting with adding a dash of vinegar and pinch of sugar with some success.

 bottom of page